aardrian/youtube-vimeo-embed/README.md

 The HTML within the custom element is retained, helping ensure if the embed itself is broken or blocked, even after the script successfully runs, the user will still have a valid link and context.

+### `data-` Attributes

-The only variable you can pass in is the aspect ratio.
-I set `aspect-ratio:16/9` by default, but if you add `data-ratio` to the `<youtube-vimeo-embed>` you can pass in your own value for the property.
+Add `data-ratio` to the `<youtube-vimeo-embed>` to pass in your own value `aspect-ratio` value for the property.
+The script sets `aspect-ratio:16/9` by default.

+Add `data-poster` to provide your own URL for a poster image (video thumbnail).
+This means no calls to YouTube or Vimeo.
+Otherwise it pulls the image provided by YouTube or Vimeo.

 ## Examples